 Common Garage Door Problems and Their Solutions

 Although used by most homeowners on a daily basis, garage doors often become an afterthought.
-It’s not until something breaks that attention is finally paid.
-However, we understand that even with proper and continual maintenance, issues do arise.
-In order to avoid inconvenience, frustration, and potential harm, here are some of the most common door issues and necessary solutions.
+We don’t usually pay attention until something breaks.
+However, even with proper and continuous maintenance, issues can arise.
+In order to avoid any inconvenience, frustration and potential harm, here are some of the most common door issues and their solutions.

 Garage Door Doesn’t Always Open

 No, your garage door isn’t trying to be funny by playing tricks on you.
 And yes, it’s very unlikely that your garage door has any major issue.
-For a garage door that sometimes chooses to let you out, and other times chooses to be lazy, there is a common culprit we encounter most often – dying battery.
-Whether in your remote, external opener, or actual opener itself, a dying battery can lead to an undependable garage door.
+When your garage door starts acting up, a common culprit is a dying battery.
+Whether in your remote, external opener, or actual opener itself, a dying battery can lead to an unreliable garage door.

-Replace your batteries.
-We suggest starting with your remote.
-This is the cheapest and easiest of the replacements, as well as the most likely culprit.
-If your remote wasn’t the issue, move to an external opener, then actual opener.
+Replace the batteries, starting with the remote.
+This is the cheapest and easiest replacement, as well as the most likely culprit.
+If your remote wasn’t the issue, move on to external opener, then actual opener.

 Off The Tracks

-Whether the tracks have fallen out of alignment, brackets at the end of the track are coming loose, or the brackets’ bolts are coming loose, a garage door coming off the tracks has the potential to be very dangerous.
-It also has the potential to lead to unwanted and unnecessary damage.
+Whether the tracks have fallen out of alignment, brackets or bolts are coming loose, a garage door coming off its tracks is potentially very dangerous.
+It can also lead to avoidable damage.

 If your garage door has fallen out of its tracks and won’t move, call us immediately.
-Attempting to do resolve this situation on your own could lead to injury and additional damage.
+Attempting to resolve this situation on your own could lead to injury or further damage.

-If the garage door still moves but you detect misalignment in the tracks, you have a few options:
+If the garage door still moves but you suspect a misalignment in the tracks, you have a few options:

-Depending on the type of garage door you have, you either have a torsion spring system or extension spring system.
+Depending on the type of garage door you have, it is either torsion spring system or extension spring system-operated.
 These springs operate under a great deal of stress and can be extremely dangerous.

 Call a technician immediately.
 Garage door springs are not to be taken lightly and have the potential to cause severe injury to you and those in close proximity.